Courtland Apples

 • Botanical Name: Malus domestica

-• Critters or Pests: Aphids, insect borers, and leaf defoliators may cause problems
+• Critters: Aphids, insect borers, and leaf defoliators may cause problems

 • Family: Rosaceae